umbraco/UmbracoDocs/10/umbraco-ui-builder/filtering/filterable-properties.md

 ---
-description: Configuring filterable properties in Konstrukt, the backoffice UI builder for Umbraco.
+description: Configuring filterable properties in Umbraco UI Builder, the backoffice UI builder for Umbraco.
 ---

 # Filterable Properties

-Konstrukt can dynamically build a filter dialog choosing appropriate editor views for you based on a simple property configuration.
-Properties of a number or date types will become range pickers, enums and properties with options defined will become select / checkbox lists and all other properties will become text input filters.
+Umbraco UI Builder can dynamically build a filter dialog choosing appropriate editor views for you based on a basic property configuration.
+Properties of a number or date types will become range pickers and enums.
+Properties with options defined will become select/checkbox lists and all other properties will become text input filters.

 ![Filterable Properties](../images/filterable_properties.png)